getanehAl/Windows-Penetration-Testing/README.md

 ➤ Find a backup/snapshot of a Windows Domain Controller on a NAS/FTP/Share and extract the password hashes (NTDS.DIT + SYSTEM) of high privileged acccounts (e.g. Domain Admins, Enterprise Admins, krbtgt account)
 ➤ Abusing Microsoft Exchange for privilege escalation ('PrivExchange' vulnerability) ➤ Hack the Hypervisor (e.g. vCenter) on which the Domain Controllers are running, then perform a snapshot of the DCs, copy/download their memory dump files (.vmsn & .vmem) and finally extract the password hashes of high privileged acccounts (e.g. Domain Admins, Administrators of DC, krbtgt account)
-➤ Kerberos Unconstrained Delegation attack (+ Printer Bug) ➤ Kerberos Constrained Delegation attack
+➤ Kerberos Unconstrained Delegation attack (+ Printer Bug or PetitPotam) ➤ Kerberos Constrained Delegation attack
 ➤ Kerberos Resource-based Constrained Delegation attack ➤ ...